sasadangelo/wp-commerce/README.md

 * Customize and make appealing main webpages of your website like: contact and about us pages.
 * Much more ...

-All these stuff could take months to accomplish and if you are not an expert and you do not have a guide that help you, the result could be an ugly website that no one visit.
+All these stuffs could take months to accomplish and if you are not an expert and no one who help you, the result could be an ugly website that no one visit.

 ## The Solution

 Create a ready made ecommerce website with Wordpress and Woocommerce where lot of customization have already been done:

 * Added default Storefront theme for Woocommerce where you can add your own child theme;
-* Already created main pages: Contact, About US, Checkout, Basket and Shop; and configured with all the bells and whistles.
+* Already created main pages: Contact, About Us, Checkout, Terms&Condition, Payment, Shipping, Cookie Policy, Basket, FAQ and Shop; and configured with all the bells and whistles.
 If you do not like them you can change them like a normal Wordpress + Woocommerce website.
 * Already optimized for search engine with Yoast Wordpress SEO already configured for best results.
 * Already optimized for speed with W3TCache already configured for max speed.
-* Anti spam feature already present with Antispam Bee plugin already configured for best results.
+* Anti spam feature already present with Antispam Bee plugin already configured.
 * E-commerce ready with WooCommerce already configured for italian shops.
 * Ready for your Privacy Policy with Cookie Law Info plugin.
 * Contact page powered by Contact Form 7 + WP Google Maps + Better Font Awesome plugins.